Ibiza: Doing business and staying in touch

 Roaming agreements exist with most international mobile phone companies.
 Coverage is good throughout most of the towns though service in mountainous areas can sometimes be patchy.

 Television programmes tend to be broadcast in Spanish, although American films and sitcoms are sometimes in English with Spanish subtitles.
-State-owned TVE operates TV-1 (La Primera) and TV-2 (La Dos).
-Antena 3, La Cuatro, Telecinco and La Sexta are privately run channels.
-Cadena SER and Onda Cero are popular commercial stations, and Cadena COPE is controlled by the church.
+State-owned TVE operates TV-1 (La 1) and TV-2 (La 2).
+Antena 3, Cuatro, Telecinco and La Sexta are privately run channels.

 Popular Spanish newspapers are available on the island, including El País, El Mundo and ABC.
 Ulitima Hora Ibiza is a daily local newspaper in Spanish and The Ibiza Sun is a free weekly English newspaper.

 There are efficient internal and international postal services (correos) to all countries.
 Airmail within Europe usually takes around five days.
-Main post offices are situated in Eivissa, Santa Eularia and San Antonio.Post Office hours
+Main post offices are situated in Ibiza Town, Santa Eularia and San Antonio.Post Office hours